 I hope to pass on how to be loving, accepting, and kind.
 I also hope to pass on the knowledge that they are loved and that they feel confident in living the life that will make them the happiest.

-Nana in the 24/7 Merino wool bra and Once-on-never-off Merino wool leggings
+Nana in our Merino wool nursing bra and Merino wool maternity leggings

 Lastly, what’s one piece of advice you’d give to expectant or new moms?